ClouDesire/docusaurus/docs/service.md

 A service can be marked as provisioned:

 * manually by the vendor in the subscription page
-* automatically via the 'Set the subscription state to deployed after the purchase' flag in the *Plans* section, *Configurations* tab.
+* automatically via the 'Set the subscription state to Deployed after the purchase' flag in the *Plans* section, *Configurations* tab.
 * via an API integration like a [syndicated product](syndication.md).